Major prophet: Hebrew Bible

 The Tanakh, often called the Hebrew Bible, is separated into three sections: the Torah, the Nevi'im (Prophets), and the Ketuvim (Writings).
 The Book of Isaiah, the Book of Jeremiah, and the Book of Ezekiel are included among the Nevi'im.
-The Book of Lamentations (authored by Jeremiah) and the Book of Daniel are included among the Ketuvim.
+The Book of Lamentations (attributed to Jeremiah) and the Book of Daniel are included among the Ketuvim.
 Neither the Book of Baruch nor the Letter of Jeremiah is included in the Hebrew Bible.

 Catholic Bible

 Along with the all five books in the Hebrew Bible, the Catholic Bible also includes the Book of Baruch and the Letter of Jeremiah which is found in Chapter 6 of the Book of Baruch.
 This book was written by Baruch ben Neriah, a scribe of Jeremiah.

 Protestant Bible

 Most Protestant Bibles include only the Book of Isaiah, the Book of Jeremiah, the Book of Lamentations, the Book of Ezekiel, and the Book of Daniel.